Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-29-forges.md

 "*Al*..."

-"Okay, Mr. Genius, okay…" Allison glanced toward the Hab door and scratched thoughtfully at her ear.
+"Okay, Mr. Genius, okay..."
+Allison glanced toward the Hab door and scratched thoughtfully at her ear.
 "What’s she getting out of this?
 Out of us?
 What are we doing for her?"

 "Well, she’s-"